slamby/slamby-tau/readme.md

 Name    |   Description
 ---     |   ---
 Classifier  |   Text Classification service, using Slamby's Twister classification technology.
 High accuracy level, managing high number of categories, managing training database mistakes.
-Completely managing
 PRC |   Similar Text Recommendation & Keyword extraction service.
 Analyzes a given text, automatically highlights the keywords and looking for the most similar documents from a given tag array.
 Use it for similar product recommendation, or product duplication checking.

 ## Classifier Service

 Text classification service using Slamby Twister classification technology.
-Using Classifier service you can create easily highly accurate classification.
+Easily create classification service with high capacity and accuracy.

-Benefits of using Slamby Twister Classifier Service:
+Benefits of using Classifier Service:

 Name    |   Description
 ---     |   ---
+Algorithm   |   Slamby Twister.
 High Accuracy Level   |   95-99% accuracy level.
 Generally 30% higher than industrial average and 30%+ higher than Naive Bayes classifiers.
 Managing High Volume of Categories  | Managing thousands of categories with the same accuracy level.
 Fast Decision Making    |   Ultra-fast classification.
-Depends on your resources, starts 5/sec classification performance - using 1000 categories and 30 words input text size.
+Depends on your available resources, starts 5/sec classification performance - using 1000 categories and 30 words input text size.
 Up-to thousands / sec capacity.
-Managing Training Dataset Mistakes  |   Effectively managing mistakes in the training datasets.
+Managing Training Dataset Mistakes  |   Effectively managing mistakes in the training dataset.
 Specialized for real-life needs, providing the same accuracy level, managing mistakes up to 30%.
 Automated Decision Making Support   |   Use score to predict the quality of the recommendation.
 Using score, define your threshold for automated decision-making.
-Language Independent    |   Slamby Twister is completely language independent, providing the same accuracy level in Asian languages (such as Malaysian, Thai, Vietnamese) then in others.
+Language Independent    |   Slamby Twister is completely language independent, providing the same accuracy level in Asian and Arabic languages (such as Malaysian, Thai, Vietnamese) then in others.

 *Empty Service Window example:*